 Andrew Sommer is a partner in Winston & Strawn’s Washington, D.C. office.
-He has nearly a dozen years of experience with intellectual property matters, with a specific focus on district court and appellate patent litigation.
+In addition to having first-chair trial experience, Mr. Sommer has nearly a dozen years of experience with intellectual property matters, with a specific focus on patent litigation in a broad array of forums including district courts, the International Trade Commission (“ITC”), the Federal Circuit, and in trials before the Patent Trial and Appeal Board (“PTAB”).
 He also has experience managing and developing patent portfolios and counseling clients on a variety of intellectual property matters.

 Mr. Sommer took a year away from the practice of law to clerk for the Honorable Kimberly A. Moore of the United States Court of Appeals for the Federal Circuit and served during Judge Moore’s first year on the bench.
 Before entering private practice, he was a patent examiner with the United States Patent and Trademark Office, where he examined patent applications relating to optical amplification.
 While earning his undergraduate degree, he was employed at the Laboratory for Laser Energetics, a Department of Energy laser fusion research facility.